 In this study propagation of E. abyssinica using cuttings both leafy and leafless using sand beds as rooting medium failed completely after being monitored for a period of 4 weeks.
 Five cuttings (3 leafy and 2 leafless) exhibited shootings after 14 days of planting and the shoots died within a week.
-Results of this study contrast with the findings of Meunier, (2005) and Meunier et al., (2006) in Uganda which found that it is possible to propagate E. abyssinica through cuttings.
-This may be due to the fact that Meunier (2005) and Meunier et al., (2006)

-exposed the cuttings under conditions of a mist propagator.
+Results of this study contrast with the findings of Meunier, 2005; Meunier et al., 2006 in Uganda which found that it is possible to propagate E. abyssinica through cuttings.
+This may be due to the fact that Meunier et al., used cuttings from mature enough trees and were exposed under conditions of mist propagator.
 The results of this study also have shown that establishment of E. abyssinica cuttings without application of rooting hormone is not successful .Taiz and Zeiger (2003) reported that auxins (rooting hormones) are required for root induction and establishment of cuttings.
+The results obtained therefore reject the null hypotheses that there is no significant difference in growth of E. abyssinica seedlings and cuttings.

+CHAPTER SIX

-CHAPTER 6: CONCLUSIONS AND RECOMMENDATIONS
+CONCLUSIONS AND RECOMMENDATIONS